LinaSerry/WebRequestFunction/README.md

 To make this work for any other API change the Classes.cs file to match the response from the API you would like to poll.

-## To run in Azure Fill in the app settings with the following values:
+### To run in Azure, run the ARM Template found in azuredeploy.json and then fill in the app settings with the following values:
 - BearerToken : the Auth token for the API you want to GET from
 - PollUrl : The URL of the API you want to get from
 - PostUrl : The URL of the API you want to POST to

-To run locally fill in the following values in the local.settings.json file
+### To run locally open in VSCode and fill in the following values in the local.settings.json file
 ```
 {
     "IsEncrypted": false,